airtai/faststream/.faststream_gen/getting-started/contributing/CONTRIBUTING.md

 pytest -m 'all'
 ```

-Also if you didn't up local rabbit or kafka intance, run tests without that dependencies
+Also if you don't have a local rabbit or kafka intance running, run tests without that dependencies

 ```bash
 pytest -m 'not rabbit and not kafka'
 ```

-To run all tests based on RabbitMQ, Kafka or another dependencies you should run first following *docker-compose.yml*
+To run all tests based on RabbitMQ, Kafka or another dependencies you should first run the following *docker-compose.yml*

 ```yaml
 version: "3"